postcss/postcss-cli/Readme.md

 #### `--dir|-d`

 Output files location.
-Either `--output`, `--dir` or `--replace` option, but not all of them, need to be specified.
-`--dir` or `--replace` needs to be used if multiple input file is provided.
+Either `--output`, `--dir` or `--replace` option, but not all of them, need to be specified. `--dir` or `--replace` needs to be used if multiple input file is provided.

 #### `--replace|-r`

 Replace input file(s) with generated output.
-Either `--output`, `--dir` or `--replace` option, but not all of them, need to be specified.
-`--replace` or `--dir` needs to be used if multiple input file is provided.
+Either `--output`, `--dir` or `--replace` option, but not all of them, need to be specified. `--replace` or `--dir` needs to be used if multiple input file is provided.

 #### `--use|-u`

 Plugin to be used.
 Multiple plugins can be specified.
-At least one is required unless specified within config file.
+At least one plugin needs to be specified either with `--use` option or in the config file.

 #### `--local-plugins`

-Lookup plugins in the current `node_modules` directory.
-Without this option, postcss-cli Will lookup plugins in the global `node_modules` directory.
+Look up plugins starting from `node_modules` located in the current working directory.
+Without this option, postcss-cli will look for the plugins in the `node_modules` in which it is installed - specifically if it is installed globally it will only look for plugins that are globally installed.

 #### `--watch|-w`